rust-lang/rfcs/text/0000-cortex-m-targets.md

   - `none`.
 Indicates the lack of an operating system.
   - `eabi`.
 Indicates that the target uses the soft-float calling convention instead of the hard-float calling convention (more details about this below).
+- `max-atomic-width`.
+ARMv6-M microcontrollers set this field to 0 to indicate that they don't support atomics (there is no `dmb` instruction in their instruction set).
+This effectively removes `AtomicI8` et al. from `core`.

 [ARM]: http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.set.cortexm/index.html